 - What does NOT work under the Secretary's Standards!

-Under the federal tax credit program, owners of buildings that are not yet listed in the National Register may use the Historic Preservation Certification Application, Part 1, to request a preliminary determination of significance from the National Park Service.
+Under the federal tax credit program, owners of buildings that are not yet listed in the National Register may use the Historic Preservation Certification Application, Part 1 (dated "Rev. 2014" in the upper right corner) to request a preliminary determination of significance from the National Park Service.
 Such a determination allows the owner to proceed with the rehabilitation while the process of nominating a building or district continues.
 Preliminary determinations, however, are not binding and become final only when the building or district is listed in the National Register.

 For information regarding the relationship between National Register listing and the eligibility of rehab expenses at the state level, please consult the Missouri Department of Economic Development.

-For the federal credits, the taxpayer submits a Part 2 application outlining proposed rehabilitation work.
-This is reviewed initially by the State Historic Preservation Office in the Department of Natural Resources.
+For the federal credits, the taxpayer submits the Part 2 application (dated "Rev. 2014" in the upper right corner) outlining proposed rehabilitation work.
+Please do not attempt to fill out the form online; please download the pdf application to your computer and fill out the application This is reviewed initially by the State Historic Preservation Office in the Department of Natural Resources.
 The application is then submitted to the National Park Service for final certification.
 The State Historic Preservation Office and the National Park Service are permitted to inspect a property within the five-year recapture period and the certificate can be revoked if it is found that work was not carried out as certified.